kendryte/canmv/README.md

 See [LICENSE](LICENSE.md) file

-## Other: As C SDK for C developers
+## for C developers

-In `CanMV` project, since `micropython` exists as a component, it can be configured to not participate in compilation, so this repository can also be developed as `C SDK`.
+As C language has higher performance than python,  sometimes you may use C to develop your product instead of python.
+In this case, you can still use this code repo to build your own C developing firmware by disable micropython component.
 For the usage details, see [Building Documentation](build.md), which can be started by compiling and downloading `projects/hello_world`.

 The compilation process is briefly as follows: